plf14/shopping-cart/README.md

 # Shopping Cart Project

+## Overview

+This program functions as a checkout function for a business.
+Users are prompted to enter 'Product IDs' of a customer's selected items.
+After entering all product IDs, the program outputs a comprehesive receipt including information about the business, checkout time, items selected and their respective prices, subtotal, tax, and total.

 ## Installation

 Fork this repo, then clone your fork to download it locally onto your computer.
 Then navigate there from the command line.